NishantVar/FuzzySearchChrome/README.md

-Fuzzy Search Chrome -
+Fuzzy Search -

 Using this extension you can fuzzy search through history, bookmarks and open tabs.
+The number of allowed mistakes depends on the current length of search text.
 Based on the size of the search space, it will allow 1 mistake per 4 or 5 characters.
-The mistakes can be of following types -
+The mistakes can be of following types - missing character, extra character, replacing character and swapping 2 adjacent characters.
-1. missing character.
-2. extra character.
-3. replacing character.
-4. swapping 2 adjacent characters.

 Availabe Shortcuts -